shapesinc/api-examples/examples/social/shape-teams/README.md

 ## How It Works

 1. The bot receives messages from Microsoft Teams
-2. It removes any bot mentions from the message
-3. It processes the message content through the Shapes API using your custom model
+2. It processes the message content through the Shapes API using your custom model
-4. User and conversation IDs are preserved to maintain context
 5. The response from Shapes is sent back to Teams

 ## Troubleshooting